 Your session is right around the corner!
 Are you ready?
 We’ve prepared a checklist of things for you to remember in order to make sure your child is prepared for their big day!

-1. Don’t forget to feed your child before the session.
+1. It is a great idea to feed your child or give them a quick snack just before you leave home for the session.
 Also, pack snacks just in case hunger strikes again while we’re shooting.
 But think of snacks that are simple and no mess.
-We don’t want any crumbs on lips in the final images!

 3. Let your child help when picking out their clothes for the session.
 By letting your child wear his favorite shirt or shoes, etc. this will help him feel more comfortable and involved.
 If his chosen outfit doesn’t match or fit the styling, see if you can use that shirt as an undershirt or tell him he can put it on for a couple of shots at the end of the session.